 Instead of marble countertops and crisp white dishes, plate your meals on deep, exotic hues like hunter green or rich navy.

-You can find inspiration from 2018 home design trends (we love that metallics are making a come back).
-But, you really can’t go wrong with any bold, color combination this year.
+You can find inspiration from these home design trends (we love that metallics are making a come back).
+But, you really can't go wrong with any bold, color combination this year.

 Bump up your game by taking notes from this bold rebrand from Chobani!
 Chobani rebrand while you're soaking up inspiration!